 Anonymous VPN does fairly well for privacy, but there are far better options if you need loads of security extras and configurable options – such as Astrill.

 It uses strong AES-256 encryption and our preferred VPN protocol, OpenVPN, which offers the best balance between performance and privacy.
-It also has a VPN kill switch feature (except for Android), which is essential as it blocks internet traffic in the case of an unexpected connection drop, preventing your true IP address from being exposed to third parties.
+It also has a VPN kill switch feature, which is essential as it blocks internet traffic in the case of an unexpected connection drop, preventing your true IP address from being exposed to third parties.

-There are no other security extras and Anonymous VPN doesn’t own its own DNS servers, meaning it relies on third-party servers that could be less secure or even owned by your ISP.
+There are no other security extras and Anonymous VPN doesn’t own its own DNS servers, meaning it relies on third-party servers that could be less secure.
 Thankfully, we experienced no DNS or IP leaks during our tests.

 - OpenVPN (TCP/UDP)